 The USITC places a high priority on training and education.
-During calendar year 2016, FOIA staff attended the Department of Justice's (DOJ) training sessions covering updates to the annual report and the Chief FOIA Officer's report.
-All of the Commission's FOIA professionals attended substantive FOIA training during this reporting period.
+During calendar year 2017, FOIA staff received FOIA training, including the Department of Justice's (DOJ) training sessions covering updates to the annual report and the Chief FOIA Officer's Council Meeting focusing on requester services and improving coordination between agency FOIA Public Liaisons and OGIS.

-The Commission, in its continual efforts to increase transparency in government, implemented a new procedure for the filing of requests for duty suspensions or reductions pursuant to the American Manufacturing Competitiveness Act of 2016 (the Act).
-Under the new procedure, likely beneficiaries-or their representatives-must file a petition directly with the Commission instead of making their request(s) to members of Congress.
-The Commission must publish the petitions received that meet the requirements set out in the Act and the Commission's rules, provide an opportunity for the public to file comments on the published petitions, and then submit preliminary and final reports to the Committees.
-The agency developed a web-based petition system that allows the public to view and access information regarding the petitions (and subsequent comments related to) for duty suspensions or reductions.
-This new procedure allows all members of the public to view the petitions and comments in response to the requests for duty suspensions/reductions.
-The agency strongly supports increased transparency in this new procedure.
-For this reason, in October 2016, the agency provided free training to the public regarding the Commission's web-based petition system.
-Moreover, the agency produced and posted a training video and "how to" guides for both filing a petition and for commenting on a petition.
-This training and guides allow the public to learn more about the features of the system and help further the agency's goals to ensure the presumption of openness.
+The Commission implemented a new procedure for the filing of requests for duty suspensions or reductions pursuant to the American Manufacturing Competitiveness Act of 2016 (the Act).
+Under the new procedure, likely beneficiaries-or their representatives-must file a petition directly with the Commission instead of requesting a member of Congress to introduce a bill to such effect.
+The Commission must publish the petitions received that meet the requirements set out in the Act and the Commission's rules, provide an opportunity for the public to file comments on the published petitions, and then submit preliminary and final reports to the House Committee on Ways and Means and the Senate Committee on Finance.
+These efforts made pursuant to the Act assist the Agency in utilizing technology to make records of interest readily available to the public and increasing transparency.

+Consistent with the legislative history of the Act, the agency developed a web-based system that allowed petitioners to file their petitions online and allowed the public to view and subsequently comment on them online.
+In January 2017, the agency opened the web-based portal to receive public comments in response to the requests for duty suspensions/reductions.
+To assist the public in filing petitions and in otherwise participating in the process, the agency produced and posted a training video and "how to" guide for commenting on a petition to allow the public to learn more about the features of the system and help further the agency's goals to ensure the presumption of openness.
+The agency also published rules of practice and procedures relating to the process.